noahtekeste/ONERI/PriceTeller/README.txt

-This is a webscraper program that tells price of an object from a given website Inputs
+This is a webscraper and/or web crawler program that tells price of an object from a given website Inputs
 Object name: eg. Mower, Grill, Washer etc
 Website to search in: eg. Homedepot, Amazon, Walmart etc